Panzerschrek/U-00DC-Sprache-site/_posts/2024-09-24-stack-allocations.md

 For stack allocation I used `llvm.stacksave` and `llvm.stackrestore` intrinsics to free memory block allocated, which are translated to stack pointer register reading and restoring.

 This change allowed me to remove the mentioned above no-allocation-in-loop limitation.
-Additionally result machine code became much cleaner - allocation cleanup code is now executed only where it is necessary.
+Additionally result machine code became much cleaner - allocation cleanup code is now executed only where it's necessary.

-I updated `scoped_array` macro for usage of the `alloca` declaration instead of `alloca` operator and deleted `alloca` operator code.
+I updated `scoped_array` macro to usage of the `alloca` declaration instead of the `alloca` operator and deleted this operator code completely.

-### End user experience
+### Programmer's experience

 Regardless of compiler/standard library complexity for this feature support such (potentially) stack-allocated arrays are easy to use for a programmer.
 Examples: